A united front for the Catholic Diocese of Auckland

 The finance team used to spend a lot of time preparing reports for multiple board meetings.
 They’d pull data for each entity from various customer and supplier databases, then use customised Excel spreadsheets to consolidate their findings.
 It was an admin-heavy process that relied on manual data entry.

 “We had different versions of balance sheets and profit and loss statements as to how they looked.
-Now, we can customise our reports within MYOB Advanced,” Amit says.
+Now, we can customise our reports within MYOB Advanced Business,” Amit says.

 This has also minimised the risk that comes with a system subject to too many manual interventions, he adds.